Race RitualsApril 2, 2018 / byrunningwhilevegan / Categories :

 I used to live and die by these race rituals, but as I started traveling more for races, they started to fly out the window!
 I can’t control any of the factors going into a race (traffic, delayed flights, inability to find specific beverages in a new city), all I can control is my headspace and my training.
 Not always being able to indulge in my rituals has helped me realize that I don’t need them, which is why I referred to them as a Dumbo feather in the beginning.
 They definitely don’t hurt, and I have had very successful races when I’ve been able to have all my foods and beverages at my disposal, but I’ve also had successful races without them!
 I like to think of my rituals as good luck charms, but the truth is, my training will be the deciding factor on how long it takes to get to the finish line!
 What makes you happy getting to the start line, that can be just as important!

 What are some of your race rituals?
 Let me know in the comments below!

 You may also like

-April 21, 2018 / by runningwhilevegan / 30 Days of Yoga, core workout, find what feels good, Galloway Method, garmin, Inland Empire Vegan, Jenny Bradley, run streak, running while vegan, strength training, vegan runners, workout of the day, yoga, yoga for runners, yoga revolution, yoga streak, yoga with adriene
+May 29, 2018 / by runningwhilevegan / 30 Days of Yoga, arm workouts, arms, find what feels good, half marathon, half marathon training, Jenny Bradley, rock n roll half marathon, running while vegan, strength training, tone it up, workout of the day, yoga, yoga for runners, yoga revolution, yoga with adriene